CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-6--Propositions.lagda.md

 ```
 ¬isPropBool : ¬ isProp Bool
 -- Exercise:
-¬isPropBool pBool = {!   !}
+¬isPropBool pBool = {!!}
 ```

 mvrnote: and do similarly for `ℕ`?

-If two propositions imply each other, then they are in fact isomorphic.
+If two propositions imply each other, then they are in fact equivalent.
 This is known as "proposition extensionality". mvrnote: prose, this is an argument for prop being a good notion? the particular evidence isn't important.

 ```
 propExt : isProp A → isProp B
         → (A → B) → (B → A)
-        → Iso A B
+        → A ≃ B
 -- Exercise:
 propExt pA pB f g = {!!}
 ```

-mvrnote: We could in fact show that `A iffP B` is isomorphic to `Iso A B`.
+mvrnote: We could in fact show that `A iffP B` is equivalent to `A ≃ B`.

 ## Being a Proposition is a Proposition